cbeauhilton/beauhilton.com/site/about.md

 It's used globally,
-and one of my goals is to make it easier for smaller, particularly international programs to have their own versions It uses only free and open-source software, and fits comfortably into pretty much any free server despite being a fairly large book with multimedia.
+and one of my goals is to make it easier for smaller, particularly international programs to have their own versions.
+It uses only free and open-source software, and fits comfortably into pretty much any free server despite being a fairly large book with multimedia.